-MPs are urged to use the first day of the Committee stage of the Data Protection and Digital Information (No. 2) Bill to point out that the provisions of the Bill could risk the free flow of data between the EU and the UK through:
+At the Report stage of the Data Protection and Digital Information Bill, MPs are urged to point out that its provisions could risk the free flow of data between the EU and the UK through:

-- Undermining the Information Commissioner's independence (for example clause 31 of the Data Protection and Digital Information (No. 2) Bill requires the Commissioner to seek approval from the Secretary of State when issuing codes of practice); - Conferring powers on Ministers to remove fundamental protections which exist under the current regime such as the right not to be subject to solely automated decision-making (see clause 11 of the Data Protection and Digital Information (No. 2) Bill and the regulation-making power in new Article 22D).
-This power could be used to remove protections as recommended by the Taskforce on Growth and Regulatory Reform (see paragraph 225).
-This would risk lowering the UK's standard of protection of personal data below that set out in modernised international standards by the Council of Europe (see Article 9(1)(a)).
+- Enabling the Secretary of State to designate any treaty ratified by the UK as providing a basis in law to process personal data, regardless of whether the treaty provides the requisite protections for data subjects (see government amendment NC6 and further explanation here). - Conferring powers on Ministers to remove fundamental protections which exist under the current regime, such as the right not to be subject to solely automated decision-making (see clause 12 of the Bill and the regulation-making power in new Article 22D).
+This power could be used to remove protections as recommended by the Taskforce on Growth and Regulatory Reform (see paragraph 225). - Making it easier for political parties to target children as young as 14 during election campaigns, even though children cannot vote until they are 16 or 18, depending on the jurisdiction (see Schedule 1 of the Bill).